Alkarion02/odin-recipes/Recipe_Project/README.md

-This is a simple recipe website built using html only.
+A simple recipe website built using html and css.